Kadeniyi23/Predicting-Machine-Downtime/README.md

 This project focuses on creating a predictive model that detects likely machine failures in a manufacturing environment.
 The company produces high-precision metal components used in aerospace, automotive, and medical device applications.
-The challenge is to minimize machine downtime, which directly impacts production deadlines.
+The aim is to minimize machine downtime, which directly impacts production deadlines.

 # Project Objective
 Predictive Model: Train a predictive model using machine operational data to forecast machine failure.